July 21, 2025

 In the beginning, the Spanish relied on smelting to extract silver.
 This method, which involved heating ores to separate metals, effectively refined the silver-rich weathered ores.
 However, as the easy-to-process ores dwindled, the refining process became more difficult, and production levels began to drop.

-The colonists' lack of knowledge about the ores led them to complain about decreasing silver content, not realizing that the nature of the ores was changing from easily refined silver chlorides to more complex silver sulphides.
+The colonists’ lack of knowledge about the ores led them to complain about a decreasing silver content, unaware that the ores were changing from easily refined silver chlorides to more complex silver sulfides.

 The Introduction of Amalgamation